VainlyStrain/Vailyn/README.md

 Now, the user can choose freely which payloads to use.
 Only these payloads will be used in the second phase.

 The second phase is the exploitation phase.
 Now, it tries to leak all possible files from the server using a file and a directory dictionary.
 The search depth and the directory permutation level can be adapted via arguments.
 Optionally, it can download found files, and save them in its loot folder.
+Alternatively, it will try to obtain a reverse shell on the system, letting the attacker gain full control over the server.

 Right now, it supports multiple attack methods: injection via query, path, query and post data.

 ### Why the phase separation?

-The separation in several phases is new in this version.
-It is done to hugely improve the performance of the tool.
+The separation in several phases is done to hugely improve the performance of the tool.
 In previous versions, every file-directory combination was checked with every payload.
-This resulted in a huge overhead due to payloads being always used again, despite they are not working for the current server.
+This resulted in a huge overhead due to payloads being always used again, despite not working for the current page.

 ### Installation